nylander/BBB/README.md

 ### Boot your image

-Insert sd card in bbb, and boot while holding the boot button.
+Insert sd card in the BBB, and boot while pressing the boot button.

-**NOTE**: The beaglebone black will try to boot the internal Angstrom image by default.
+**NOTE**: The BBB will try to boot the internal Angstrom image by default.
 To boot from microSD, you'll need to hold down the USER/BOOT button (located near the microSD end of the board) while powering-on the device.

 ### Logon to ubuntu-armhf

-Logon to ubuntu-armhf as user `ubuntu` with a password `ubuntu`
+Logon to ubuntu-armhf as user `ubuntu` with password `ubuntu`

 ### Change keyboard layout if necessary